oracle-livelabs/database/db-operator-with-cicd/5-make-feature/application-changes.md

 Once the feature branch has been removed.
 You can navigate back to Jenkins and see that the Cleanup-Branch-Pipeline was triggered and was successful.

-You will see that the Last Build(#2), ran a few minutes ago from when we deleted the feature branch. __Hover__ over the #2 link, click on the dropdown icon and finaly go to Console Output.
+You will see that the Last Build(#2), ran a few minutes ago from when you deleted the feature branch. __Hover__ over the #2 link, click on the dropdown icon and finaly go to Console Output.

 ![Cleanup Console Output Location](./images/cleanup_open_console_output.png)